by M.D Schultz

 “Young lady.”
 He said, putting his arm around her shoulders and guiding her to his stall.
 “Look, I have the finest gems in all the realm.”
 Upon those shelves were polished crystals so clear and smooth to make angels jealous.
 There were diamonds colored reds, blues and greens, and even polished glass shaped by the waves of the sea, truly art born of nature’s touch.
 “Say the word, and I will make you a princess.”
 The man smiled fondly, patting her head.
 “All I ask is for one taste of that fruit.”
 Reaching into the basket, his hands pulled back the flower blanket revealing the gift of the everbloom, but Alma pushed him away.
 Shaking her head with tears in her eyes, she ran from the merchant who called after her.
 Soon the crowds turned their attention, and an ocean of hands reached out to stop her.

 “Young lady!”
 They called, but she would not listen, racing down the streets until a loose stone before the castle gates caught her shoe, and she stumbled to the ground.
 The red fruit of the everbloom rolled from the basket, resting at the feet of the royal gatekeeper.
 He was a bear of a man clad in golden metal and wearing an eagle-shaped helmet.
 His legs were like tree trunks, and his hands were thick with scars, each earned from a long history of service.
-Without hesitation, he helped Alma to her feet, tearing a bit of white cloth that hung from the armor at his waste to wipe the blood from her nose and tears from her eyes.
+Without hesitation, he helped Alma to her feet, tearing a bit of white cloth that hung from the armor at his waist to wipe the blood from her nose and tears from her eyes.
 There was a gentle precision to his movements and kindness that compelled even the strongest of men to gather scattered lilies for a clumsy girl.

 “Please sir, for the queen.”
 She whimpered, holding out her basket and pointing at the scarlet fruit that he scooped into his hands like water from a barrel.
 The gatekeeper returned the everbloom's gift to Alma and then hoisted her into his arms as if a garden mouse.
 She yipped as the air rushed up to meet her, cheeks red as cherries.

 Sitting in the crook of a bear’s arm, Alma was taken through the gates and past a mote filled with the purest water upon which light danced to music yet heard.
-Across the mote, they stood before the palace gates, which were like the mouth of a great whale taller than any man and large enough to swallow the sea.
+Across the moat, they stood before the palace gates, which were like the mouth of a great whale taller than any man and large enough to swallow the sea.
 It was beyond those mighty doors, in a gilded hall where 10 of the kingdom’s greatest monarchs were crowned, that she met the queen of the Venet Kingdom.

 In Alma’s dreams, a queen was a regal figure who stood as tall as a mountain with a voice that commanded the heavens and sundered the earth.
 Yet, the woman who stood before her appeared no different than the young ladies who purchased flowers from her with dreams of handsome knights and flowing gowns.
 She wore no jewels, carried no scepter, and her regal garment was a dull white dress frayed at the edges.
 The queen didn’t even wear shoes, and upon her head was a tarnished silver circlet, the only indication of her mighty station.